 - 1 cup finely grated Parmesan (reserve ¼ cup)

 - 3 cups tomato-basil sauce (or 1 24-ounce jar Rao’s Homemade Marina Sauce)

 - 1 pound lasagna noodles (regular, whole wheat or gluten-free)

-- 8 ounces part-skim mozzarella, shredded
+- 8 ounces part-skim mozzarella, grated or sliced

 - Preheat oven to 350 degrees.
 In a sauté pan over medium-high heat, sauté the sausage, breaking it up into small pieces, until browned.
 Drain any fat from the pan and set aside.

 - In a bowl, stir together the ricotta, milk, egg and ¾ cup parmesan.

 - In a 9x13 or 10 x 12 baking dish, spread 1/2 cup tomato sauce.
 Cover with a single layer of noodles without overlapping them.
 Spread on a third of the ricotta mixture, another 1/2 cup of the sauce and top with a third of the sautéed sausage.
 Add two more layers of noodles, ricotta, sauce and sausage.
 Top with a final layer of noodles, remaining sauce, the mozzarella and the remaining 1/4 cup of Parmesan.
 Be sure the top layer of noodles is fully covered with sauce (if any edges are peeking out uncovered, they will be crispy instead of soft).